 As of February 1st, 2019, we paid off our last personal loan!
 This means we no longer have any revolving credit card balances and personal loans.
 The only debt we now have is with our mortgage.

-In order to break my propensity to go into credit card debt in the future, I never want to forget what it feels like to have massive amounts of credit card debt.
+To break my propensity to go into credit card debt in the future, I never want to forget what it feels like to have massive amounts of credit card debt.
 Below are the top ten feelings I'm experiencing now, as we enter the next phase of our lives.

 #1: No Longer Feeling Behind

 And once you are used to feeling behind, it becomes easier to justify going into more debt.
-Each decision to go into more credit card debt becomes easier than the last.
-Until you wake up one day with $50,000 of consumer debt, and not sure how you are going to dig yourself out of that hole.
+Each decision to go into more credit card debt becomes easier than the last until you wake up one day with $50,000 of consumer debt, and not sure how you are going to dig yourself out of that hole.

 Becoming credit card debt free is like having a massive weight lifted off of your back.
 Your financial world starts looking different.
 And it feels fantastic.